daothingoclan/angular2-demo/README.md

 ## angular2-Journal-demo

-- This Document show how to install all dependencies to run Angular2-Journal-Demo:
+- This document show how to install all dependencies to run Angular2-Journal-Demo:

 ## Install

-First of all, make sure your computer has installed Nodejs.
+First of all, make sure your computer has installed NodeJs.
 After that, following these steps below:

-- Step 1: Install dependencies
+- Step 1: Install dependencies:

-    from the root of the repository, run:
+    From the root of the repository, run:

     *   Install Typings global -> $npm install typings -g

-    *   Install typescript global -> $npm install typescript -g
+    *   Install Typescript global -> $npm install typescript -g

-    *   Install typings global -> $npm install tsc -g
+    *   Install Typescript Compiler global -> $npm install tsc -g

-    *   Install lite-server global - > $npm install lite-server -g
+    *   Install Lite-server global - > $npm install lite-server -g

     *   Install all dependencies for project -> $npm install